Procsiab/ffscrcpy/README.md

 scrcpy + v4l2loopback = 📷

+---

+**NEWS**: Since version 2.1, scrcpy does not allow to both turn the screen off and hide displaying the screen capture window, so at the moment I am using a check on the version number to programmatically apply a workaround to still turn off the smartphone's screen.

 **NEWS**: Since version 1.18, scrcpy supports streaming the device display directly to a V4L2 loopback device, so ffmpeg is not needed anymore in this equation - this meas also lower latency and better stability.

+---

 This script is an automation that combines the two aforementioned tools into a not-totally-stable-but-still-works webcam: you will be able to stream the screen